Soga238/berry/docs/functions.md

 end
 ```

-*function_name* is the name of this function. *arguments* is a list of formal parameters for this function.
-Functions can be used without parameters or multiple parameters. *block* is a code block that implements this function.
+The *function_name* is the name of this function.
+The *arguments* is a list of formal parameters for this function.
+Functions can be used without parameters or multiple parameters.
+The *block* is a code block that implements this function.
 The function can be an empty function, ie there is no statement in *block*.

 For example, we have to write a function to calculate the factorial, and the factorial of n means the product of all numbers from 1 to n, so we can write the following function: